The United States and China meet to talk about trade this weekend, which we know - ExBulletin

 Who is involved in commercial negotiations?

-The Treasury Secretary Scott Bessent and the commercial representative Jamieson Greer negotiate the name of the United States.
+The Treasury Secretary Scott Bessent and the trade representative Jamieson Greer will negotiate on behalf of the United States.

 Bessent expressed the commercial spit between the two countries, saying that the current rate levels are “unsustainable” and that de -escalation was probably in the cards.
 In a press release announcing his trip to Switzerland, Greer said that he “would negotiate with countries to rebalance our trade relations to achieve reciprocity”.

-For China, Vice-Prime Lifengis leading discussions.
+For China, Vice-Prime Lifengwill was heading the discussions.
 He would be close to Chinese President Xi Jinping and should follow the government's official line.
 The Chinese Ministry of Commerce said: “Whether by confrontation or negotiation, the determination of China to protect its development interests will not change.”

 Will an American trade agreement be concluded?